 Cafe Letka has got that artsy feeling with rustic walls and high ceilings and windows.
 Some of the old wooden tables are big enough to share with others and several people are sitting on cushions in the window sills while they are reading a book.
 The quality coffee comes from Five Elephant in Berlin whose goal it is to source the best coffees while being thoughtful of the environmental and social impact of the farmers and their estates.
 We have tried fresh juices with VERY tasty carrot cake.

 The hidden Super Tramp Coffee cafe is open 6 days a week, except on Saturdays.
 Unfortunately that was the exact day we showed up at this cool rugged courtyard...

 I would have loved to sit on their terrace, so I think I need to go back some day :)

 Therefore I can't review this place, but I've heard good things about it and it looks nice on the outside, so that's why it is in this blog.

 It is not easy to find, you have to walk into the entrance of a garage and then go left.
 From here you can enter the courtyard and you will see the gate to the cafe on your right hand side.

-This restaurant is situated in a building which is over 500 years old and has got lots of charm because of the many cozy corners and vaulted ceilings.
+Vegetarian restaurant Lehka Hlava (which means Clear Head) is situated in a building which is over 500 years old and has got lots of charm because of the many cozy corners and vaulted ceilings.
 The different sitting area's were decorated and painted (ceilings as well) by local artists.
 We've tried the Cantonese tofu with vegetables and loved it!